Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

 # Use-case descriptions
 ## Use Case #1

-The user wants to search their local neighborhood for a hedge trimmer.
-They would like to get the job done today and do not have the budget to purchase a brand-new one.
+A user wants to search their local neighborhood for a hedge trimmer.
+They use tool shed to find the tool so that they get the job done today and do not go over their budget to purchase a brand-new one.

 1. The user navigates to (URL:TBD) and enters their username and password.